 Glastonbury Abbey was founded as a monastery in the 7th century.
 The town fell to the invading Saxons in 658, they may have intended to seize control of the valuable abbey.
 However, the Saxon leader allowed the British abbot to remain in charge of the abbey.
 That abbot was replaced by an Anglo-Saxon, but British monks remained in residence at the abbey for several years.

 There are legends claiming that Glastonbury was a religious center in Celtic or even pre-Celtic times, but many of the legends about Glastonbury are nothing more than wishful speculation.
 The founding of the abbey in the 600s and its subsequent capture by the Saxons is as far back as we really know about any religious traditions here.

-King Ine of Wessex supported the establish community of monks, directing the construction of a stone church in 712.
+King Ine of Wessex supported the established community of monks, directing the construction of a stone church in 712.

 Saint Dunstan, the abbot of Glastonbury, was a central figure in the revival of monastic life in Britain in the 10th century.
 He enlarged the abbey church, built new cloisters, and established the Benedictine Rule at Glastonbury.
 He went on to become Archbishop of Canterbury in 960.